FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

 To apply a configurarion.
 See [Configuration](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/configuration.html) Phoenix6 documentation.
 Also see [Configuring Motors and Encoders](../RoboRIO/motorConfig.md) in this documentation.

 To apply a control request.
 See the [Control Requests](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/control-requests.html) documentation.
-Also see [Motors Control](../RoboRIO/motorControl.md) in this documentation.
+Also see [Motor Control](../RoboRIO/motorControl.md) in this documentation.

 Another resource is the [Phoenix6](https://github.com/CrossTheRoadElec/Phoenix6-Examples/tree/main/java) example code on GitHub.